-Do you wake up tired and sleepy after the first night in a strange hotel room or your new VRBO?
-If so, you are in good company.
-Scientists are discovering that when sleeping in a new place, only half our brain is actually sleeping.
-The other half of our brain stays at least partially awake and alert, probably as a defense mechanism.
-We call this duck brain.
+Do you wake up tired after the first night in a strange hotel room or your new VRBO?
+Probably so, but you’re in good company.
+Researchers have determined that when we try sleeping in an unfamiliar place, only half of our brain is actually sleeping.
+The other half stays at least partially awake and alert, most likely as a defense mechanism.

-Turns out, this is a common defense mechanism in other creatures like dolphins and birds.
-Ducks in particular sleep one half of their brain at a time, literally with one eye open for predators.
+Welcome to duck brain.
+A common defense mechanism for other animals, like dolphins and birds, ducks, in particular, are known to sleep one half-brain at a time, literally with an eye open for predators.

-- If you are going on a short trip, take your pillow with you.
-If you are going on a longer trip like a week at a vacation home, take your favorite sheets with you.
+- If you’re headed on a short trip, take your pillow with you.
+If you’re going on a longer adventure, like a week-long stay at a vacation home, take your favorite sheets with you.
 In either case, be sure to wash them with your regular laundry detergent before you leave.
-The familiar feel and smell of your own sheets and pillow may help you feel more at home when you travel, telling your body (and brain!) it’s safe to sleep.
+The familiar feel and smell of your own bedding can go a long way toward making you feel more at home when you travel, relaxing you, and telling your body (and brain!) it’s safe to sleep.

-- If you are traveling for something important like a big presentation, try going out two days ahead of time.
-You may suffer from duck brain that first night in the hotel, but then sleep better the second night, leaving you well rested and ready for your big presentation on day three.
+- If you’re traveling for something important, like a big presentation, try arriving two days ahead of time.
+You might suffer from duck brain that first night in the hotel, but biology should take over to allow better sleep by the second night, leaving you well-rested and ready for your big presentation on day three.

 - Surround yourself with a few familiar items.
-No one wants to lug a giant suitcase full of knickknacks from home, but small items that remind you of home (like your alarm clock and favorite pajamas) make a strange place feel more comfortable and easier to sleep in.
+No one wants to lug a suitcase full of knick-knacks from home, but small comfort items that remind you of home, like your alarm clock and favorite pajamas, can make a strange place feel cozier and easier to sleep in.

-- When traveling, focus on using the same bedtime routine as you do at home.
-This will let your body know it’s time to sleep, helping you fall asleep faster and stay asleep longer.
-You can read more about the benefits of a bedtime routine here.
+- When you’re traveling, try to use the same bedtime routine as you do at home.
+Your body will know it’s time to wind down, helping you fall asleep faster and stay asleep longer.
+(You can read more about the benefits of a bedtime routine here.)

-Hopefully by following these simple tips you will find yourself sleeping better the next time you travel.
-If you want to read more about duck brain, here’s a fascinating article from our friends at NPR.
+If you’d like to read more about duck brain, here’s a fascinating article from our friends at NPR.